Osteochondritis dissecans (OCD) of the shoulder in dogs: causes, symptoms and treatment options

 Open surgery

-Advantages of Open Surgery:
+Advantages of open surgery:

 • Access to hard-to-reach areas.

-• Possibility of simultaneous repair of accompanying injuries.
+• Possibility of simultaneously repairing accompanying injuries.

-3. Implants to fill defects
+3. Implants for filling defects

 SynACart implant